-I like Mary Kay Mineral Powder Foundation, but it's not my favorite powder foundation during the summertime.
-I don't have perfect skin & prefer a fuller coverage for my blemishes.
+I like Mary Kay Mineral Powder Foundation, but it's not my favorite powder foundation.
+I don't have perfect skin & do prefer a fuller coverage for my blemishes.
 I do get a little, but it does start caking & looking ashy if I try to build it up.
-I don't recommend this particular makeup if you have a scar, redness, discoloration, or ace.
-I mostly wear it when I'm rushing & don't have time to mess around with a liquid foundation or on days I want a natural look.
-If you're a diva in everyday life, you probably won't like this.
-Despite having oily skin & needing a powder foundation for absorbing the extra oil on my face, I wish it had a matte finish & not powdery.
-After a little while, especially if it's really hot outside, the powder just disappears into my face after a few hours.
-I have Beige 1 & I notice a little bit of shimmer or glitter, which I love a lot.
-I have sensitive, acne-prone skin & didn't break out or have any reaction after wear.
+I don't recommend this particular makeup if you have scarring, redness, discoloration, or ace.
+I mostly wear it when I'm rushing & don't have time to mess around with a liquid foundation or days I really want a natural look.
+If you're a diva in everyday life, you won't like this.
+Despite having oily skin & needing a powder foundation for absorbing the extra oil on my face, I donít particularly like this foundation because it finishes powdery & not matte.
+The powder disappeared into my face after only a few hoursóitís worst during the summer months.
+I have Beige 1 & I see a little shimmer or glitter, which I love because Iím a glitter junkie.
+I have sensitive, acne-prone skin & I didnít break out or have any sort of reaction.
 In my opinion, there are 3 cons: the fallout, the packaging, & the cost.
-(I explain below.)

 If I couldn't find something else I like better I would buy this again, but that's not likely.

 I wouldn't call this a foundation.
 For me, it's best use is as a setting powder for my liquid foundation.
 Since it's darker than my skin (I normally use the palest, coolest foundation available and I have this in beige 1) I can also use it as a light bronzer.
 It's pretty good for what i use it for and unless it's the summer it stays on (and keeps my other makeup on) for a good bit of time.

 Price: $22.00, kinda pricey for the product but u know, it's Mary Kay.